smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 **Provenance Refactoring and Enrichment**

-* Removed the non-standard `TARA:hasReference` property (439 uses in version 1.0.0).
+* Removed the non-standard `tara:hasReference` property (439 uses in version 1.0.0).
 All provenance is now recorded using the standard `dcterms:bibliographicCitation` property.
 * Added provinance for all 14 meridians and all special points which were missing in the previous version.
 * Citations are now **structured by knowledge domain** within each acupoint record, explicitly attributing each category of information to its source.
 A representative citation for a meridian acupoint reads: